MicrosoftDocs/VBA-Docs/word/Concepts/Customizing-Word/revising-recorded-visual-basic-macros.md

 ## Removing unnecessary properties

 If you record a macro that involves selecting an option in a dialog box, the macro recorder records the settings of all the options in the dialog box, even if you only change one or two options.
-If you do not need to change all of the options, you can remove the unnecessary properties from the recorded macro.
+If you don't need to change all of the options, you can remove the unnecessary properties from the recorded macro.
 The following recorded macro includes a number of options from the **Paragraph** dialog box (**Format** menu).

 ```vb